dorothyychou/CSE110_LAB1/index.md

 # Dorothy Chou
 ![profile pic](./images/me.jpg)

 Hello!
-I am a third year student at *University of California, San Diego*, pursuing a major in Mathematics-Computer Science and minor in Interaction Design.
+My name is Dorothy Chou.
+I am a third year student at *University of California, San Diego* pursuing a major in Mathematics-Computer Science and minor in Interaction Design.

-Some programming languages I am familiar with are:
+## Programming languages I am familiar with
 - C++
 - Java
 - Python
 - C

-Some of my hobbies include:
+## My Hobbies
 1. Photography
 2. Painting
 3. Listening to music

+## My Photos
 Below are some of the photos I have taken!

 ![flowers](./images/flowers.jpg)